 Lauren Elkin, author of Flâneuse: Women Walk the City

 Her first book, We the Parasites, is a lyrical essay about the nature of criticism as queer desire.
 Intertwining fig wasps, Updike, Genet, Twombly, Rilke, jewel heists, and a vividly rendered panoply of histories and myths from classical antiquity, it both tells a strange love story and makes a slantwise argument about reading with the body.
 We the Parasites reconfigures how longing changes and informs our relationship with art and literature, and asks what it means to want.
-We the Parasites published 21 February 2023 in North America with Sublunary Editions and in the U.K. with Boiler House Press for their prestigious Beyond Criticism series in Autumn 2023, as announced in The Bookseller
+We the Parasites published 21 February 2023 in North America with Sublunary Editions and in the U.K. with Boiler House Press for their prestigious Beyond Criticism series in Autumn 2023.

 Read excerpt published in LitHub